jheavejimenez/trinsic-v2/README.md

  nodemon index.js
 ```

-API routes can be accessed on [http://localhost:8080/api/endpoints](http://localhost:8080/api/endpoints).
+list of API routes can be see on [http://localhost:8080/api/endpoints](http://localhost:8080/api/endpoints).
 This endpoints can be edited in `routes` folder.

 ## Learn More